sergey-vinnichenko/Turtle_Writes_Text/README.md

             rgb_b = (rgb_total - rgb_r) - rgb_g
             return rgb_r, rgb_g, rgb_b

-If you enter 'COLORTEST' in the Terminal when starting the program, then the program will draw a table with random RGB colors and arrange them in lines from lighter to darker..
+If you enter `COLORTEST` in the Terminal when starting the program, then the program will draw a table with random RGB colors and arrange them in lines from lighter to darker..